6 Best Apple Watch Workout Apps 2026 (Tested)

 Apple Watch workout apps have come a long way.
 Modern watchOS lets you log sets, watch rest timers, and track heart rate without touching your phone.
-We tested every major fitness app's Apple Watch companion in 2026 and ranked the top seven.
+We tested every major fitness app's Apple Watch companion in 2026 and ranked the top six.
+(Full disclosure: Fitloop — that's us — doesn't have a dedicated Watch app yet, so it isn't ranked on this page.)

 Rankings weighted heaviest on watchOS quality: standalone functionality (can you train without the phone?), complications (quick-start from your watch face?), and HealthKit integration depth.